ThapaAbhishek/TaskManager/README.md

 * Validation
 * Spring Data JDBC

-As JDBC has been added configure a DB.
+As JDBC has been added, DB must be configured for the application to run.
 For DB, we have used docker MySQL image.

 Docker command to run after downloading SQL image: docker run --name task_db -e MYSQL_ROOT_HOST=% -e MYSQL_ROOT_PASSWORD=<Password> -p 3306:3306 mysql:latest